 The 2nd POS print (1 of 2) goes for sale on eBay, one type of ‘cloud’ archive, dispersed, expansive, public, networked (although propietry).

 It may or may not be displayed on youtube, another type of ‘cloud’ archive (as above).

-A full account of the Granular Idea Moment will take place away from this blog as it quickly descends into an avalanche of theories.
-It is made possible by a rigid and rigorous ‘project format’ outline that defines the productions or films that I plan to make.
+Really the Granular Idea Moment is another way of thinking about the material development of ideas, how they arise, pop into our heads, form over time, come to us in dreams, emerge out of writing, etc. These are made possible by a fairly rigid and rigorous ‘project format’ outline that defines the ‘spirit’ of the films that I want to see made, or perhaps would be most interested in seeing myself in the future..
 It does this by a series of properties and markers that consist of things like:

 When an idea arises that seems to fit several of these checks, then I make a note of it.
 Usually, or at least so far into the process, ideas arise in a complete form, almost like dictates to me from someone else.
 This process is of great interest to me.
 Is all creativity collective (Deleuze & Guatarri) as ideas arise out of the sub-conscious which itself is always collective?
 If so then even within a reading that says that any idea is a programmatic response to the material format it must inhabit (to some degree) it still contains ‘imagery’ that cannot be predicted so easily and must come from a collective ‘pool’ of desires, memories, visions, dreams, experiences, etc.